Zhong Kui: Tales and cultural reference

-Extremely enraged, Zhong Kui committed suicide by continually hurling himself against the palace gates until his head was broken, whereupon Du Ping had him buried and laid to rest.
-During the divine judgment after his death from suicide, Yanluo Wang (the Chinese Underworld Judge) saw much potential in Zhong Kui, intelligent and smart enough to score top honors in the imperial examinations but condemned to Youdu because of the strong grievance.
-Yama then gave him a title as the king of ghosts and tasked him to hunt, capture, take charge of and maintain discipline and order among all ghosts.

-After Zhong Kui became the king of ghosts in Hell, Zhong Kui returned to his hometown on Chinese New Year's eve.
-To repay Du Ping's kindness, Zhong Kui gave his younger sister in marriage to Du Ping.

 Popularization in later dynasties

 Zhong Kui's popularity in folklore can be traced to the reign of Emperor Xuanzong of Tang China (712 to 756).
-According to Song Dynasty sources, once the Emperor Xuanzong was gravely ill and had a dream in which he saw two ghosts.
+According to Song dynasty sources, once the Emperor Xuanzong was gravely ill and had a dream in which he saw two ghosts.
 The smaller of the ghosts stole a purse from imperial consort Yang Guifei and a flute belonging to the emperor.
-The larger ghost, wearing the hat of an official, captured the smaller ghost, tore out his eye and ate it.
-He then introduced himself as Zhong Kui.
+The larger ghost, wearing the hat of an official, captured the smaller ghost, tore out his eye and ate it; then, he introduced himself as Zhong Kui.
 He said that he had sworn to rid the empire of evil.
 When the emperor awoke, he had recovered from his illness.
 So he commissioned the court painter Wu Daozi to produce an image of Zhong Kui to show to the officials.
 This was highly influential to later representations of Zhong Kui.